lagimik/PartnerCrucible/_posts/2022-11-01-signaltonoise-partnership-in-innovation.md

 [< Back to Signal:Noise index](/PartnerCrucible/SignaltoNoise)

-previous posts touched on [innovation](https://lagimik.github.io/PartnerCrucible/2022/09/12/signaltonoise-innovation.html) and [partnership](https://lagimik.github.io/PartnerCrucible/2022/09/21/signaltonoise-partnership.html).
+Previous **Signal:Noise** posts touched on [innovation](https://lagimik.github.io/PartnerCrucible/2022/09/12/signaltonoise-innovation.html) and [partnership](https://lagimik.github.io/PartnerCrucible/2022/09/21/signaltonoise-partnership.html) separately.
 This post brings both topics together.

 ## TL;DR

-* There are opportunities to innovation across a spectrum from MCPP, to Joint Ventures.
+* There are opportunities for joint partnership and innovation across a gradient of approaches spanning from **programmatic partnerships, to innovation  partnerships, to business  partnerships, to strategic partnerships**.
-* *Mainstream* partners will want to keep abreast of the latest platform developments through public previews.
+* *Mainstream* partners will engage through programmatic partnership through the Microsoft Cloud Partner Program (MCPP) and  keep abreast of the latest platform developments through public previews.
-* *Insiders* will want to define **customer-zero, gives-and-gets, technical executions, and drive for outcomes**
+* *Insiders* will uncover ways to define *innovation, business, or strategic partnerships* by identifying **customer-zero, gives-and-gets, co-innovate, and drive for outcomes**

-## Partnership Spectrum
+## Partnership Gradient

 ![Partnership models](/PartnerCrucible/Library/partnershipmodels.png)

-The MCPP is a programmatic motion for scale.
+Across the ecosystem partners are innovating to deepen their focus, increase technical intensity, or expand into new technical areas or markets.
+This can take the form of  pivoting their existing offerings to SaaS, building on the Microsoft Cloud platform, or forming alliances, to name a few. *Table 1* is a non-exhaustive list of partnership approaches taking place across the ecosystem.

+### Table 1: Microsoft partnership gradient

 Type | Description | Examples
 -----: | :------ | :-------
-**Microsoft Cloud Partner Program**  | Focussed on expanding partner capabilities to create value in the market, to connect with customers, and to win new business.Adoption, standardisation and acceleration | [Find the right Microsoft Partner](https://partner.microsoft.com/en-us/membership/find-a-partner)
+**Microsoft Cloud Partner Program**  | Focussed on expanding partner capabilities to create value in the market, to connect with customers, and to win new business.Adoption, standardisation and acceleration | [Microsoft Partner Examples](https://partner.microsoft.com/en-us/membership/find-a-partner)
-**New capabilities** | Innovation in existing  solution area to define new Microsoft capabilities **New solution area** | Innovate into new solution areas (i.e Industry Clouds, Azure Space) | [Zafin](https://zafin.com/zafin-and-microsoft-partnership/#:~:text=Partnership%20Zafin%20and%20Microsoft%20Zafin%20is%20one%20of,experience%20of%20retail%20banking%20for%20employees%20and%20customers.), [SpaceX](https://azure.microsoft.com/en-us/blog/announcing-onnx-1-0-an-open-ecosystem-for-ai/#:~:text=The%20ONNX%20format%20is%20the%20basis%20of%20an,a%20stable%20specification%20that%20developers%20can%20implement%20against.)
+**New capabilities** | Innovation within, or around, existing Microsoft solution area to define new capabilities. | [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/), [AppSournce](https://appsource.microsoft.com/en-CA/)
+**New solution area** | Innovate into, and help shape, new solution areas (i.e Industry Clouds, Azure Space) | [Zafin](https://zafin.com/zafin-and-microsoft-partnership/#:~:text=Partnership%20Zafin%20and%20Microsoft%20Zafin%20is%20one%20of,experience%20of%20retail%20banking%20for%20employees%20and%20customers.), [SpaceX](https://azure.microsoft.com/en-us/blog/announcing-onnx-1-0-an-open-ecosystem-for-ai/#:~:text=The%20ONNX%20format%20is%20the%20basis%20of%20an,a%20stable%20specification%20that%20developers%20can%20implement%20against.)
 **Continuous innovation** | Innovate on new products, services and market models with emerging tech | [Finastra](https://news.microsoft.com/2020/07/20/finastra-and-microsoft-announce-a-multiyear-global-strategic-agreement-to-accelerate-transformation-of-financial-services/)
 **Consortium Model** | Joining forces with multiple partners to increase the market impact and address industry-wide needs | [Microsoft Supply Chain Consortium](https://cloudblogs.microsoft.com/industry-blog/manufacturing/2021/05/24/microsofts-cloud-supply-chain-blockchain-initiative-receives-top-award-from-gartner-for-supply-chain-breakthrough-of-the-year/)
 **Open Ecosystem Models** | Working in co-opetition with relevant market players to build an open ecosystem based on a joint technology platform. | [ONNX](https://azure.microsoft.com/en-us/blog/announcing-onnx-1-0-an-open-ecosystem-for-ai/#:~:text=The%20ONNX%20format%20is%20the%20basis%20of%20an,a%20stable%20specification%20that%20developers%20can%20implement%20against.)